kstenerud/safe-encoding/safe32-specification.md

 c = continuation bit
 x = data

 When the continuation bit is set to 1, the length field is continued in the next character.
 Building of the length field continues until a continuation bit of 0 is encountered.
 The 5 bit chunks are interpreted in big endian order (the first character represents the highest 4 bits, then the next lower 4 bits, and so on).
-This allows safe32l encoded data to sort naturally in generic text sorting algorithms, with longer data sequences ranking higher.

 | Characters | Bits | Maximum encodable length |
 | ---------- | ---- | ------------------------ |